TheOdinProject/curriculum/nodeJS/express/deployment.md

 Taking the landlord metaphor we used earlier a little further, a PaaS platform is like having a landlord who takes care of all the utilities, building maintenance and security.
 Meanwhile, you, the developer, focus on furnishing, decorating and living in the space.

 It's an incredibly powerful model and perfect for us right now.
-Using a PaaS provider for deployment, we can focus on learning and mastering NodeJS without taking a significant diversion to learn the specialized knowledge needed to manage and maintain servers ourselves.
+Using a PaaS provider for deployment, we can focus on learning and mastering Node without taking a significant diversion to learn the specialized knowledge needed to manage and maintain servers ourselves.

 We will provide a list of our recommended PaaS providers later in the lesson.
 First, let us explore from a high level how PaaS providers work.

 ### How do PaaS services work?

-PaaS providers work by giving you easy access to a few resources that any NodeJS app can't live without to function on the web.
+PaaS providers work by giving you easy access to a few resources that any Node app can't live without to function on the web.

 #### Instances